 The City of Town & Country celebrated its 65th anniversary of incorporation in 2015.
-To commemorate this milestone, a Public Art Commission was established and a public sculpture was commissioned by the Town & Country Public Arts Commission.
+To commemorate this milestone, a Public Art Commission was established and a public sculpture was commissioned by the City.
 This sculpture was installed and dedicated to its temporary location at Longview Farm Park in October, 2016.
 Once the City's Town Square is complete, Discovery will move there as its final home.

 Video of Sculptor Harry Weber

-All funds for Discovery have been privately raised, accepted by the City and are eligible as a tax deductible donation.
-Donors will receive a donation receipt.
-Donations can be made online.
+All funds for Discovery were privately raised and accepted by the City as a tax deductible donations.